ChewingPencils/alfred_workflows/ReadMe.md

 ### Examples of How I Slice My Due Reminders

-* I shove a lot of stuff in Due that a lot of folks might add to OmniFocus or Things
+* I shove a lot of stuff in Due–I use a defined naming convention to list the differnt reminder types
-    * Any task that pop up and needs to be completed the same day
+    * Any task that pops up and needs to be completed the same day
     * Deferred Toots
     * Deferred SMS
     * Consumables (Usually Triggered by Bookmarklets which I've included)
 * I use a unicode Trigram as a delimiter for these types of reminders
     * Thunder - "inciting movement"
 * These actions should be deleted / modified to fit your needs
-* Any actions which are not triggered by bookmark lets have matching Drafts actions.
+* Any actions which are not triggered by bookmarklets have matching Drafts actions.

 **dt**
 :   Create a Today Reminder